-7.1.1 Appraisal Responsibility
+7.1.1 APPRAISAL RESPONSIBILITY

 The industrial appraisers and/or contract appraisers of the El Paso Central Appraisal District are responsible for developing fair, uniform market values for industrial properties.
 The industrial contract appraiser is also responsible for the valuation of all tangible general industrial business personal property in El Paso County.
-There are approximately 577 parcels of industrial real property and business personal property accounts in El Paso County of which approximately 330 are personal property.
+There are approximately 580 parcels of industrial real property and business personal property accounts in El Paso County of which approximately 340 are personal property.

-Wardlaw Appraisal Group appraises approximately 695 parcels of industrial real and personal properties and utilities.
+Wardlaw Appraisal Group appraises approximately 667 parcels of real industrial, personal and utility properties.
 The Wardlaw Appraisal Group Mass Appraisal Report is included in Attachment C.

-- ▶ Personnel The El Paso CAD contracts with the Wardlaw Appraisal Group.
-Appraisal firm to value properties for which the CAD does not have the available personnel or resources.
-See attached Mass Appraisal summary submitted by Wardlaw Appraisal Group - ▶ Data The contract appraisal staff inspects their assigned properties to obtain information about buildings, site improvements, process and shop equipment, and various items of business personal property.
+- Personnel The El Paso CAD contracts with the Wardlaw Appraisal Group Appraisal firm to value properties for which the CAD does not have the available personnel or resources.
+See attached Mass Appraisal summary submitted by Wardlaw Appraisal Group for a list of personnel. - Data The contract appraisal staff inspects their assigned properties to obtain information about buildings, site improvements, process and shop equipment, and various items of business personal property.
 The individual characteristics of the property being appraised are the primary factors that drive the appraised value.

-7.2.1 Area Analysis
+7.2.1 AREA ANALYSIS

-See Attached Mass Appraisal Summary submitted by Wardlaw Appraisal Group.
 The scope of market forces affecting industrial products and the capital goods used in the production process tends to extend beyond regional considerations.
 The effects of information and transportation technology are such that most industrial market forces are measured globally.
 One exception to this general concept is the market for industrial land.
 The pricing of land tends to be closely tied to possible alternative uses in the area.
 For this reason, appraisers assigned to land valuation analyze market forces for specific areas and adjust land value schedules appropriately.

-7.2.2 Neighborhood Analysis
+7.2.2 NEIGHBORHOOD ANALYSIS